 What is the largest aqueduct in the world?

-The Top Four Roman Aqueducts in France
+The Top Four Aqueducts in France

 1. Pont du Gard

 The UNESCO World Heritage listed Pont du Gard has been recognised as one of the biggest accomplishments of the Roman Empire.
 It is the tallest Roman aqueduct in the world and carries water for over 50 kilometres through the French countryside to the city of Nîmes, in the South of France.
 The Pont du Gard aqueduct is 275 metres-long and passes over the Gard River.
-Designed to carry water on three different levels, each tier of the aqueduct is supported by a stone arched structure.
+Designed to carry irrigation water on three different levels, each tier of the aqueduct is supported by a stone arched structure.

 Built in the middle of the 1st Century AD, the Pont du Gard is an excellent example of how advanced Roman architects were for their time.
 The enormous aqueduct towers above the Occitanie region’s landscape, rising well above the Gard River, which is well known for its floods.
 The aqueduct was designed with this in mind, and large arches were included in the first level to allow high waters to pass through them.

 The Pont du Gard aqueduct hasn’t been used for carrying water since the 6th century.
 In medieval times, the second level of the bridge was excavated to make it wide enough for humans and animals to pass through.
 In the eighteenth century, the Pont du Gard was adapted to accommodate a road bridge on the first tier.
-Now holding an impressive canal on its top level, the aqueduct adds interest to the valley it travels through and transfigures the landscape.
+Now holding an impressive water channel on its top level, the aqueduct adds interest to the valley it travels through and transfigures the landscape.

 Interesting fact: Those with eager eyes will be able to spot the stonecutters’ and quarrymens’ tool marks on the hewnstone blocks of stone that Pont du Gard was built from.